Polly Toynbee

 Mary Louisa "Polly" Toynbee (/ˈtɔɪnbi/; born 27 December 1946) is a British journalist and writer.
 She has been a columnist for The Guardian newspaper since 1998.

 She is a social democrat and was a candidate for the Social Democratic Party in the 1983 general election.
-She now broadly supports the Labour Party, although she was critical of its left-wing leader, Jeremy Corbyn.
+She now broadly supports the Labour Party, although she is critical of its left-wing former leader, Jeremy Corbyn.

 Toynbee previously worked as social affairs editor for the BBC and also for The Independent newspaper.
 She is vice-president of Humanists UK, having previously served as its president between 2007 and 2012.
-She was also named Columnist of the Year at the 2007 British Press Awards.
-She became a patron of right to die organization My Death My Decision in 2021.
+She was named Columnist of the Year at the 2007 British Press Awards.
+She became a patron of right-to-die organisation My Death My Decision in 2021.

 Background

-Toynbee was born at Yafford on the Isle of Wight, the second daughter of the literary critic Philip Toynbee by his first wife Anne Barbara Denise (1920-2004), daughter of Lieutenant George Powell, of the Grenadier Guards.
+Toynbee was born at Yafford on the Isle of Wight, the second daughter of the literary critic Philip Toynbee by his first wife Anne Barbara Denise (1920–2004), daughter of Lieutenant-Colonel George Powell, of the Grenadier Guards.

-Her grandfather was the historian Arnold J. Toynbee, her grandmother was Rosalind Murray, and her great-great-uncle the philanthropist and economic historian Arnold Toynbee, after whom Toynbee Hall in the East End of London is named.
+Her grandfather was the historian Arnold J. Toynbee, her grandmother was Rosalind Murray, and her great-grand uncle the philanthropist and economic historian Arnold Toynbee, after whom Toynbee Hall in the East End of London is named.
 Her parents divorced when Toynbee was aged four and she moved to London with her mother, who married the philosopher Richard Wollheim.

+Toynbee attended Badminton School, a private girls' school in Bristol, leaving with 4 O-levels, which she describes as 'bad'.
+She then attended Holland Park School, a state comprehensive school in London, where she took the missing O-levels, passed one A-level, and obtained a scholarship to Oxford University to read history at St Anne's College.

+She had a teenage affair and became pregnant.
+Despite pressure from the father's family, and having visited his student sister (mother of the infant Boris Johnson) in Oxford, they decided to separate, and she took illegal abortion-inducing pills.
+They remained 'remote' friends.

+She dropped out of university after eighteen months, which she regrets, as she was told by her tutor she would.
+She has variously attributed this to having an affair with a married TV presenter, to having her first novel published in her first term at Oxford, to the pressure of her scholarship and family expectations, and to taking up with Jeremy Sandford.